iodide-project/awesome-browser-data-science-libraries/README.md

 # Deep Learning

 - [TensorFlow.js](https://www.tensorflow.org/js): TensorFlow.js is a library for developing and training ML models in JavaScript, and deploying in browser or on Node.js
-- [ConvNet](https://cs.stanford.edu/people/karpathy/convnetjs/): ConvNetJS is a Javascript library for training Deep Learning models (Neural Networks) entirely in your browser
 - [ml5](https://ml5js.org/): Friendly Machine Learning for the Web
 - [WebDNN](https://mil-tokyo.github.io/webdnn/): Fastest DNN Execution Framework on Web Browser
 - [brain.js](https://brain.js.org/): Neural networks in JavaScript